sirkkalap/tomcat_deploy_sh/README.md

 * Has a timeout and uses force option to really stop a stuck instance
 * Uses netstat / lsof (Darvin) to determine if Tomcat has really been stopped
 * Validates the deployment wars using jar -t
+* Fails fast and does not try healing spells, chicken bones or suck black magic

 *NOTE*